ga4gh/ga4gh-schemas/doc/source/api/api_design.rst

 Q: I need a place to store publication identifiers or model machine learning and statistical data.

-The "info" key value pair addition to Evidence
+The "info" key value pair addition to Evidence.

 ::